jordanmswilliams/Portfolio/New_To_Do.md

 1. Align header to the middle of the parallelogram.

 2. Button text still a bit too small.
   [RW] - Done and pushed to Master.
-See Styles.CSS / .btn{} t0 make changes.
+See Styles.CSS / .btn{} to make changes.

 About

 1. Make sure all headers are closer in proximity to content that follows.
+  [RW] - Done and pushed to Master.
+See Styles.CSS / p{} to make changes but beware that changes made here will apply everywhere p{} is used.

 2. Line-height is a bit tight on paragraphs, moving from line-height:1.3to somewhere between 1.5-1.6 could make this more legible.
+  [RW] - Done and pushed to Master.
+See Styles.CSS / p{} to make changes but beware that changes made here will apply everywhere p{} is used.

 Case Study